Microsoft Publisher Agreement 8.0 May 2022 update

 1. PUBLISHER ACCOUNT

-To publish a Listing and make available Offers to the Commercial Marketplace, you must open a Publisher Account through Partner Center and provide all information required by Microsoft to approve you as a Publisher.
+To publish a Listing and make available Offers in the Commercial Marketplace, you must open a Publisher Account through Partner Center and provide all information required by Microsoft to approve you as a Publisher.
 Microsoft may use your contact information provided for the Microsoft Partner Network to send you information regarding announcements, programs, updates, and the like for your Publisher Account.
 You agree that Microsoft may display the contact information (including email address) that you provide us in the Commercial Marketplace for Customer support and transactional purposes.
 You are responsible for all activity that takes place with your Publisher Account.
 If you fail to keep your Publisher Account in good standing, Microsoft may revoke your Publisher Account, remove your Listings from the Commercial Marketplace, delete Offer ratings and reviews, retain associated fees (if any), and pursue any other remedies available to Microsoft.

 2. PUBLISHING A LISTING FOR YOUR OFFER